clusterfudge/silica/docs/developer/memory_v2_spec.md

    - Proposed: Phase 6 feature, triggered when multiple files stay small

 3. **Concurrent Writes**: How to handle race conditions?
-   - Local: File locking
+   - Local: File locking (implemented)
-   - S3: Optimistic concurrency with ETags
+   - S3: Optimistic concurrency with ETags (future)

 4. **Search Index**: Should we maintain a separate search index?
    - Proposed: Optional optimization, not required for MVP